Business Process Modeling Language: History

 In view of the lack of market acceptance, the BPMI dropped support of BPML in favor of BPEL4WS.

-Following the merger of BPMI and OMG, BPML will be definitively deprecated in 2008, with OMG's adoption of BPDM.
+Following the merger of BPMI and OMG, BPML has been definitively deprecated in 2008, with OMG's adoption of BPDM.

 Application

-BPML was designed as a formally complete language, able to model any process, and, via a BPMS (business process management system), deployed as an executable software process without generation of any software code.
+BPML was designed as a formally complete language, able to model any process, and, via a business process management system, deployed as an executable software process without generation of any software code.
 This is not possible with BPEL, since BPEL is not a complete process language.
 In practice BPEL is often used in conjunction with Java to fill in the "missing" semantics.
 In addition, BPEL is often tied to proprietary implementations of workflow or integration broker engines.
 Whereas, BPML was designed, and implemented, as a pure concurrent and distributed processing engine.
 It was designed to be semantically complete according to the Pi-calculus formal representation of computational processes.

 BPEL and BPML are examples of a trend towards process-oriented programming.
 BPEL and BPML herald the concept of a BPMS as an IT capability for management of business processes, playing a role similar to a RDBMS for business data.